-As a psychologist who focuses on productivity and workplace behavior, there’s one topic that’s almost always guaranteed to lead to heightened emotions: email overload.
+As a coach who focuses on productivity and workplace behavior, there’s one topic that’s almost always guaranteed to lead to heightened emotions: email overload.

 In my work with a number of corporations, I’ve consistently found that the average number of emails people receive is typically two to three times what they send.